kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   lacking as we can see requested in the [User Stories](#user-stories-optional).

+### Interceptor list in Pod's annotations

+We could support annotations in the Pod object that encode the `.spec.evictionInterceptors` information.
+For example, the value could be stored as `interceptor.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_CLASS}: ${PRIORITY}/${ROLE}`.

+This was originally considered because it does not require changes to the Pod API.
+Unfortunately, there are major drawbacks:
+- The length of the INTERCEPTOR_CLASS is limited to 63 characters.
+- Validation is difficult as there are many constraints.
+-  This API is difficult or impossible to extend in the future.

+Therefore, we have decided to introduce a new field in the Pod object instead:
+`.spec.evictionInterceptors`.

 ### Enhancing PodDisruptionBudgets

 The main function of today's PDBs is to count how many pods the application has via the selector.